Uganda Airlines: Business trends

+Uganda Airlines has made losses every year since its inception.
+The carrier has incurred losses of over 1 trillion USh (US$300m) in just five years since its inception.

+As a state owned parastatal organisation, detailed audit reports are published annually by the Office of the Auditor General and are featured in media reports.
+As of January 2025, the airline had reduced its financial losses by 26 percent over the previous 12 months, compared to the one year before that.
+Nonetheless, in 2025 the Office of the Auditor General said that the company "could have challenges of meeting and paying its short term financial obligations".

 Awards and recognition

 In March 2021, Uganda Airlines was awarded the World's Youngest Aircraft Fleet Award, given by Ch-Aviation, an industry information collector and publisher based in the city of Chur, in Switzerland.
 The publication cited the average age of the aircraft in the Uganda Airlines fleet at 1.15 years as of March 2021.
 In January 2022, Uganda Airlines again topped the list of the youngest fleet among the world's airlines.
-Its 6 aircraft averaged 2.06 years, as of January 2022.
+Its six aircraft averaged 2.06 years, as of January 2022.
+In January 2023, the age of its aircraft averaged slightly over three years, making UR the youngest fleet in Africa, for three years in a row (2021–2023).
+In 2023, the fleet averaged 3.01 years.